Overview of Damage Prevention and Control Methods

 Remove cover and brush piles, and plug burrows to reduce the frequency of visits by opossums.
 Pick up fruit that has fallen from trees or shrubs, and remove dishes of pet food that are outside.
 Remove or modify bird feeders to prevent food from falling to the ground.
 Cover trash and garbage bins, and secure compost piles in containers with locking lids to prevent opossums from gaining access.

 Secure crawl spaces, porches, and decks with 1- x ½-inch galvanized hardware cloth.
 Bury the mesh at least 2 inches belowground and create a 12- to 18-inch skirt under the soil to discourage digging.
 Some sources suggest burying the mesh at 12 to 24 inches with a 12-inch perpendicular skirt, but the greater depth is not necessary to exclude opossums.
-Consult the local utility company before initiating any digging.
+Consult the Diggers Hotline or other companies that locate underground lines before initiating any digging.
 If aesthetics are a concern, consider painting the mesh with flat-black paint and installing lattice to reduce the visibility of the fence.

 Opossums also can be excluded from structures with 1-way doors.
 Secure all openings to the structure and install a 1-way door (6 x 6 x 10 inches).
 Prop the door partially open with crumpled newspaper and leave a gap so the opossum can see out.